 To identify on-farm management strategies to increase soil organic carbon (SOC) and quantify any associated risks and benefits in a grain production system.
-In this trial the NSPNR wanted to determine whether:

-- n this that the NSPNR wanted to determine whether: - i) Altering inputs to increase plant biomass would subsequently increase soil carbon and - ii) Amending soils with compost would increase soil carbon storage or provide agronomic benefits.
+- In this trial the NSPNR wanted to determine whether: - i) Altering inputs to increase plant biomass would subsequently increase soil carbon and - ii) Amending soils with compost would increase soil carbon storage or provide agronomic benefits.